zeljkoprsa/waterlee-boilerplate/readme.md

 Once you install the Waterlee package and assuming you already installed the "Jake Sharp" extension used for the main category menu which is packed within the theme package., go to your Magento administration backend and look for "Jake Sharp" theme settings under "System -> Configuration | Configuration -> JAKESHARP WATERLEE -> Theme Settings -> Enable" to enable the theme's menu.
 For detailed instructions check knowledge base @ http://jakesharp.uservoice.com/

-To get your stylesheets compiled you'll need to install sass and compass with its dependencies & 'compass watch' will listen your sass changes and compile css. http://compass-style.org/install/ http://sass-lang.com/install
+To get your stylesheets compiled you'll need to have Bower.
+Run 'bower install' to get Foundation with its dependencies.
+You'll also need to install sass and compass with its dependencies & 'compass watch' will listen your sass changes and compile css. http://compass-style.org/install/ http://sass-lang.com/install